 Finding cheap flights to Hawaii can be hard work.
 We do it for you with Thrifty Traveler Premium.

-And these aren't deals to get on a plane next week: They're for travel through spring of this year, including spring break!
+And these aren't deals to get on a plane next week: They're for travel later this winter and even all the way through next fall.

 How low can it go?
-Back when Southwest first launched service to Hawaii, we found round-trip flights for as low as $91.
+Back when Southwest first launched service to Hawaii, we found roundtrip flights for as low as $91.
 Yes, you read that correctly: $91 to fly to Hawaii and back.
-These tickets normally cost $500 to $700 or more, so there are some incredible savings here.
-And that will quickly offset our Premium service’s $50 annual price tag.
+These tickets normally cost $500 to $700 or more, so there were some incredible savings here, easily offsetting the cost of getting signed up for our service.

-Thrifty Tip: Not Familiar with Thrifty Traveler Premium?
-See our guide on how it works.
+Not Familiar with Thrifty Traveler Premium – or Thrifty Traveler Premium+?
+See our guide on how they work!

 With prices that low, you may want to pay cash rather than use miles.
 However, these deals are also a great way to use your credit card points by booking directly using your points, like through the Chase travel portal.
 It’s one of our favorite ways to use points.

 That's because your Chase points go further when booking directly through their travel portal.
 With the Chase Sapphire Preferred® Card, every point gets you 1.25 cents when redeemed towards travel.
 And unlike when you book award flights with airline miles, you'd still earn miles for this flight!